 In good weather, we will do Nature Study around once a week.
 I’ll admit, we don’t do a lot of writing in our journals.
 We’re more of amateur artists and occasional documentors of pretty leaves and the odd shell.

 Art & Music Appreciation and Shakespeare Study

-We don’t study art consistently throughout the year.
+There are several ways to incorporate art appreciation into your homeschool.
 Art books and art cards are “strewn” throughout the house on coffee tables and in our morning basket.
+Several of these we use for Picture Study during our Morning Meetup.
 My girls love to go to museums and study pieces of art.
-I strongly encourage “field schooling” to a local museum or art gallery to expose your children to beautiful and interesting art.
+I strongly encourage “fieldschooling” to a local museum or art gallery to expose your children to beautiful and interesting art.

 Each spring, we begin our Shakespeare study by picking one or two plays.
 Since my daughters are young, we have concentrated on more of the light-hearted fare like A Midsummer Night’s Eve.
-They have also enjoyed Romeo and Juliet and were morbidly fascinated by MacBeth.
-Because the language is a bit difficult, we read excerpts from the original plays and then read abridged versions like Shakespeare’s Stories for Young Readers.
-Then we attend a live production of the play, if possible, or watch a movie version.
-We have also used How to Teach Your Children Shakespeare.
+They have also enjoyed Romeo and Juliet and were morbidly fascinated by Macbeth.

 Games have been the saving grace of the mundane winter months.
 The period between Christmas and the first days of Spring can drag any homeschool down.
 At this point, I’m ready to throw out everything and purchase a bunch of workbooks to make my life simple.
 Adding games to our curriculum gave us all a bit of a mental break and helped us get through the miserable winter months.